 - Sponsor management: Lead capture and reporting that proves ROI.

-- Hybrid-ready: Features for virtual participation that don't feel like an afterthought.
+- Hybrid-ready: Virtual participation features that do not feel like an afterthought.

-The best platforms for this size combine clean UX, reliable data, and flexible scalability — letting planners execute polished, connected experiences without overcomplicating the process.
+The best platforms at this size combine clean UX, reliable data, and flexible scalability, letting planners execute connected experiences without overcomplicating the process.

 Large and enterprise conferences (2,000+ attendees)

 Large-scale events operate like their own ecosystem.
-Sponsors expect measurable ROI, attendees expect personalization, and your technology must deliver flawless performance under pressure.
-At this level, scalability, security, and data intelligence aren't optional — they're mission-critical.
+Sponsors expect measurable ROI, attendees expect personalization, and your technology has to perform under pressure.
+At this level, scalability, security, and data intelligence are not optional.

 Best for: Global conferences, conventions, major association events.